scriptPilot/pouchdb-mysql/README.md

     npm create vite
     ```

-3. Add a PHP backend:
+3. Add a PHP backend (optional, if sync is required):

     ```bash
     npx add-php-backend